Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2446,
     "flavour_text": "",
     "description": {
-        "desc": "The King of Shadows is Undead and counts as'dead' for the purposes of effects that care about dead Champions (Desmond), but 'alive' for all other purposes."
+        "desc": "The King of Shadows is Undead and counts as 'dead' for the purposes of effects that care about dead Champions, but 'alive' for all other purposes."
     },
     "effect_keys": [
         {